 Understanding the elements of organizational resilience can help to explain why some organizations succeed while others fail when faced with change, small or large.
 Organizations necessarily operate within set parameters to achieve continuity of operations.
 When unexpected change and crisis challenge these set parameters, organizations are forced to adapt to the new environment or fail.

-Let’s explore two resilience examples: Lego and Microsoft.
+Let’s explore two examples of organizational resilience: Lego and Microsoft.
 These are organizations that demonstrate the key elements that cultivate organizational resilience: vision, innovation, a growth mindset, adaptability, and conscious leadership.

 Resilience Example 1: Lego